hoangthanhlam/Independent-Sequence-Decomposition/README.md

 # Algorithms

 There are two algorithms implemented in this project.
-The first one called dzip which solves the problem as a data compression problem, i.e. group events to a cluster if compressing them together give compression benefits compared to compressing them independently.
+The first one called dzip which solves the problem as a data compression problem, i.e. grouping events to a cluster if compressing them together gives additional compression benefits compared to compress them independently.
 This algorithm was published in the following paper:

 Decomposing a Sequence into Independent Subsequences Using Compression Algorithms.
 Hoang Thanh Lam, Julia Kiseleva, Mykola Pechenizhky and Toon Calders, Idea workshop at SIGKDD 2014. poloclub.gatech.edu/idea2014/papers/p67-lam.pdf